p-lr/TrekMe/Readme.md

  	- Spain IGN
  	- Swiss Topo
  	- OpenStreetMap
-* Marker support (with optional comments)
+* Marker support (with optional comments, and photos)
 * GPX tracks import
 * Lock the view to the current position
 * Orientation indicator
 * Speed indicator
 * Distance indicator
 * GPX track recording

+Some features require a premium subscription, such as:

+* Create an unlimited number of folders to organize your tracks
+* Remove the limit of map size
-* Beacons to alert when getting close to specific locations
+* Add beacons to be alerted when getting close to specific locations
+* … and more

 ## Create a map

-There are four ways to create a map:
+There are three ways to create a map:

 1. Select an area from an official source provider like IGN or USGS,
 2. Import from an archive,
-3. Receive a map from a nearby TrekMe user (over Wifi),
+3. Receive a map from a nearby TrekMe user (over Wifi)
-4. Make it yourself (the hard way)

 The preferred and easiest way is the first one.
 Below are detailed each of these methods.